Centre for Continuing Education

 History.
 See the future.
 It’s in the past.

-This archaeology course will explore the history of human activity on the island of Cyprus, from the Neolithic to the modern world.
+This archaeology course will explore the history of human activity on the island of Cyprus, from the Neolithic to the modern world by focusing on 100 key objects from the Cyprus Museum and museums around the world.
 The Mediterranean island of Cyprus lies at the crossroads of Europe, Asia and Africa and is the third largest Mediterranean island.
 During the ten millennia of human occupation, it has developed a unique history and distinctive cultural outlook.

-Along the way, we will meet figures as diverse as Cleopatra, William Shakespeare, Leonardo di Vinci, Winston Churchill and a range of archaeologists from around the world, along with the people of Cyprus themselves.
+Along the way, we will meet figures as diverse as Cleopatra, William Shakespeare, Leonardo di Vinci, Winston Churchill and a range of archaeologists and historians who have worked on the island from around the world, along with the people of Cyprus themselves.

 Aims

-This course aims to provide you with an understanding of the fascinating history of Cyprus and equip you with the skills to recognise Cypriot pottery shapes, designs and patterns, and the unique and distinctive styles of Cypriot production.
+This course aims to provide you with an understanding of the fascinating history of Cyprus and equip you with the skills to recognise Cypriot shapes, designs and patterns in pottery, sculpture, architecture and other materials, and the unique and distinctive styles of Cypriot production.
 You will also gain an understanding of the processes and the history of archaeology on the island.

 Outcomes